Lachay National Reserve

 Lachay National Reserve (Reserva Nacional de Lachay) is a protected area in the region of Lima, Peru.
-The reserve is located 105 km north from the Peruvian capital, Lima, and protects part of the lomas ecosystem.
+The reserve is located 105 km north of the Peruvian capital, Lima, and protects part of the lomas ecosystem.

 Climate

 Climate at the reserve is typical of the lomas: there is a wet season, from June to October (when vegetation develops) and a dry season from January to May (when the landscape is barren).

 Ecology

-The lomas ecosystem consists of areas of coastal desert, mostly hills, that receive enough moisture during winter for plant life to thrive, unlike the drought conditions in summer (except for some El Niño events, that bring rains in the summer).
+The Lomas ecosystem consists of areas of coastal desert, mostly hills, that receive enough moisture during winter for plant life to thrive, unlike the drought conditions in summer (except for some El Niño events, that bring rains in the summer).

 Flora

 Among the native plant species present in the park are: Tara spinosa, Vasconcellea candicans, Ismene amancaes, Verbena litoralis, Vachellia macracantha, Heliotropium arborescens, Armatocereus matucanensis, etc.

 Fauna

-Some birds found in the reserve are: the vermilion flycatcher, the Andean tinamou, the American kestrel, the burrowing owl, etc.
+Some birds found in the reserve are: the Vermilion flycatcher (Pyrocephalus obscurus), the Andean tinamou (Nothoprocta pentlandii), the Black-chested buzzard-eagle (geranoaetus melanoleucus), the American kestrel (Falco sparverius), the Cactus canastero (Asthenes cactorum), the variable hawk (Buteo polyosoma), the burrowing owl (Athene cunicularia), etc.

-Some mammals found here are: the Sechuran fox, the white-tailed deer, the Pampas cat, the puma, etc.
+Some mammals found here are: the Sechuran fox (Lycalopex sechurae), the white-tailed deer (Odocoileus virginianus), occasionally the Pampas cat (Oncifelis colocolo), etc.